zkonstas/Secure-File-System/README.md

 ## Commands
 The system supports six command as explained below:

+	objput obj -k passphrase
-`objput obj -k passphrase`: Read the contents of an object *obj* from stdin and store the object using the passphrase *passphrase*
+Read the contents of an object *obj* from stdin and store the object using the passphrase *passphrase*

 `objget obj -k passphrase`: Retrieve an object *obj* using the valid passphrase *passphrase* and write its contents to stdout